-They need opportunities to express how they are feeling, to share the sadness, loneliness, confusion they feel, and to be heard.
+They need opportunities to express how they're feeling, to share the sadness, loneliness, confusion they feel, and to be heard.

 Please contact us to receive a copy of Memories are Forever.